qlddohhrs/qheps-hr/Developer technical handover.md

 * `#nav2 {margin: 0 15px;}` CHANGE TO `{margin: 15px;}`
 * At the top of `#contentblock30` in the QHEPS template, an extra <p> is inserted.
 Not sure if this can be removed from the new Squiz asset for this but it would be ideal for consistent alignment of all 3 sections.
+* [BX Slider])https://bxslider.com/install/), the carousel used on the HR homepage has a new version available.
+It's worth updating this when possible.
+It may or may not help the related issue below but may fix other bugs.

 ### Issues
 * Carousel pagers - alignment of them is  changing to vertically stacked instead of float left.
 Haven't troubleshooted beyond this yet.
 Suspect a change in universal QHEPS class name that's affecting this.
 * Nav2 not collapsing, Accordion expand/collapse caret also not displaying – I believe these 2 issues are related, potentially the top few lines of the custom footer code that was being cut-off.
-	* UPDATE: confirmed this external stylesheet was not loaded: <link rel="stylesheet" href="https://code.jquery.com/ui/1.12.1/themes/base/jquery-ui.css">
+	* UPDATE: confirmed this external stylesheet was not loaded: <link rel="stylesheet" href="https://code.jquery.com/ui/1.12.1/themes/base/jquery-ui.css">.
+This hopefully resolved the issue.
+	* Additionally, Ben Cardenas logged issues around this with the Online team and cc'ed Johanna.
+They had made changes to the classes to support all publishers (no word back on this yet).
 * Font Awesome icons not displaying – confident this was rectified by removing an offending comment line in ‘main_footer-custom.inc’
 * Secondary nav display issue (partial green background) – confident this was rectified with instantiation of a custom ‘main_sec.inc’ file that removed all the previous styles from top.